Choosing the right lawyer is a very individual process. While many lawyers are skilled professionals, we’re not interchangeable.

-Competence – What Skills to look For
+Competence – What Skills to Look For

 To excel in collections, your lawyer needs litigation skills and a working knowledge of contract, corporate, and some bankruptcy law.

-An experienced collection lawyer should also have a trained eye for collection issues, knowing what to look for, what questions to ask, and how to find assets when there’s a judgment to enforce.
+An experienced collection lawyer should have a trained eye for collection issues, knowing what to look for, what questions to ask, and how to find assets when there’s a judgment to enforce.
 This includes an eye for various schemes that sophisticated debtors employ to frustrate their creditors.

-Charges – Different Fee Models
+Cost – Different Fee Models

-Charges refer to legal fees.
+Cost refers to legal fees.
 Common fee models include hourly, contingency, and flat billing.